 - Watch out for any of the following false statements:

-- You will no longer have an electric bill. – Each account pays a $31.00 availability charge and if you have an area light on your pole, you are paying a yard light fee.
+- You will no longer have an electric bill. – Each residential account pays an availability charge, a peak demand charge and if you have an area light on your pole, you are paying an area light fee.
 Even if you have credits for excess generation they will not be applied to these charges.
 Excess generation credits will only be applied to kilowatt hour charges.
 Also, without battery storage, very few systems will offset 100% or your electric usage.

-- You can make money by selling your excess solar generation back to the electric utility. – Credits earned from excess generation are applied to your electric account and will be applied the following bill period or accumulated until you have billable electric usage.
+- You can make money by selling your excess solar generation back to the electric utility. – Credits earned from excess generation are applied to your electric account and will be applied the following billing period or accumulated until you have billable kilowatt hour charges.
 Credits will expire without any compensation in twelve months after their issuance or if the member disconnects service per Missouri Net Metering Statute 386.890.
-Excess kilwatt hours will be credited at the avoided cost of generation and not at the retail rate.
+Excess kilowatt hours will be credited at the avoided cost of generation and not at the retail rate.